 After we got to the UK we stopped at Greenwich to take a quick tour there and then we supposed to continue to boat ride on Thames river.
 But would it be an adventure if everything would go as planned?
 Of course not.
 So because of a fog boats couldn’t go.
 Over the fog, you couldn’t see more than few meters.
 But luckily for us, the fog started to melt slowly so about an hour later we could get on that damn boat.
 It took us from Greenwich to Tower and it should continue to Westminster to Parliament but again, because of the fog, we had to switch boats at the Tower as our first boat was getting back to Greenwich.

 When we got to Westminster I and Grace left our group with our guide and went to Oxford Street looking for Primark.
-I’m not a huge fan of this store but Grace loves it so we had to find it.
+I’m not a huge fan of this store but Grace loves it so we went to find it.
 And of course, we took the wrong direction once on Oxford Street so we had to walk whole street down to find it.
 For those who don’t know, Oxford Street is 1,9 km (1.2 miles) long and it has two Primark stores, each at the end.
 And we chose the one which was further from us what we didn’t know that time.
 But I won’t lie, I found some nice stuff there too.
 In fact, I left there little over 50£.

 After few hours in Primark, we needed coffee so we camped in nearby Starbucks.
 (God, thanks for Starbucks.)
 We got our coffees and also some of the energy back.
 And then was time to get slowly back to our group.
 We were supposed to meet them under the London Eye around 5 pm.
 So we walked through the city full of people, so nicely looking restaurants and pubs and stores with winter decorations behind windows.
 Even though we were walking really fast it was a nice walk.
 We also stopped at Trafalgar Square to take some pictures.
 The time we got to London Eye we realized we are there early so we went to nearby McDonalds.
 Mainly because free toilets 😉